 Please note that the measurements are approximate.
 The actual length and width will depend on your tension which might be different than mine and the type of yarn used.

-Note 2: When working on a row with double crochet the very first chain does not count as a stitch.
-That means you start the row by chain 1 or 2 (whichever seems better and does not pull the side – I did ch1 but with thinner yarn, you may need ch2).
-After that chain, you will work the very first double crochet in the very first stitch.
-I crochet this way to avoid gaps at the start of the rows.
+Note 2: When working a row of double crochet, the first chain does not count as a stitch.
+Start the row by chaining 1 or 2, depending on what works best for your project and doesn’t pull at the edge.
+(I used ch1, but with thinner yarn, you may need ch2.)
+After the chain, work your first double crochet into the very first stitch.
+This method helps to avoid gaps at the beginning of each row.

-Note 3: In the last few pages there is the explanation for crocheting sampler wave stitch should you wish to test the size.
-There is also a note on working in the back loops or front loops only.
-These are supported by images.
+Note 3: On the following pages, you’ll find an explanation of how to crochet the sampler wave stitch if you'd like to test the size.
+There’s also a note on working in the back loops or front loops only, supported by images.

 Chain 91